Abdelhz/da_python_p13_v2/README.md

 ### Deployment RUN

+- Add the `URL` given by your `Render Web Service` to the `ALLOWED_HOSTS` list in your `settings.py`.
-Simply commit your code and push it to your github (the one linked to your CircleCI Pipeline) !
+- After adding the `Render web service URL`, simply commit your code and push it to your github (the one linked to your CircleCI Pipeline), the pipeline will do the work
+- Visite the `URL` given by your `Render Web Service`.

 ### Environment variables to SETUP